Nurse visa routes in Iceland

 What this means for nurses

-Of the 2 Iceland routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 2 Iceland routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Nurses work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Iceland.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Iceland overall is the Residence Permit for Qualified Professionals (Iceland), which also fits many nurses — it is included below.